NVSL/QuadClass-Resources/labs/Flight/README.md

 # Flight

-To be completed in groups.
-Check schedule for due date.
+To be completed in your groups.
+This lab has several stages with different due dates.

 ## Tasks to Perform